Saigon Asset Management

 Saigon Asset Management (SAM) is a fund management and investment banking firm domiciled in the Cayman Islands with an initial focus on Vietnam that subsequently expanded to the ASEAN region.
-It was founded in 2007 by Louis Nguyen, and as of 2014 had total assets under management of USD $125 million.
+It was founded in 2007 by Louis Nguyen, and as of 2014 had total assets under management of US$125 million.
 Its Vietnam office is based in Ho Chi Minh City.

 SAM Investment Banking provides private placement, mergers & acquisitions, and corporate finance services in the infrastructure, energy and natural resources sectors.
 SAM has completed projects in Indonesia, Malaysia, Lao PDR, Cambodia and Myanmar.

 Investment Funds

 SAM managed a Vietnam-focused, open-end investment fund that was launched in August 2007 and converted from a closed-end fund in June 2013.
 The fund was listed on the Stuttgart Stock Exchange.